gtk-rs/gtk4-rs/book/src/css.md

 In the previous examples, a widget always corresponded to a single CSS node.
 This is not always the case.
 For example, [`gtk::MenuButton`](../docs/gtk4/struct.MenuButton.html) has multiple CSS nodes.
-Let us see how that works.
+Let's see how that works.

 First, we create a single `MenuButton`.